Robust Generalization of Quadratic Neural Networks via Function Identification

 where $w=z_1...z_T$.
 Intuitively, $w$ is a sequence of word vectors; then, the current neural module $j_t=\tilde{g}(z_t,j_{t-1})$ depends both on the current word vector $z_t$ and the previous neural module $j_{t-1}$.
 First, we assume that the individual modules have been functionally identified.

 We assume we have fully labeled data we can use to train the neural modules---i.e., for each input $x$ and sequence $w$, we have both the desired sequence $j_1...j_T$ of neural modules, as well as the entire execution $x_0,x_1,...,x_T$, where $x_0=x$ and $x_{t+1}=f_{j_t}(x_t)$ otherwise.
-Thus, we can use supervised learning to train the neural modules;\footnote{Neural modules are often trained with only partial supervision~\cite{andreas2016neural}; we leave an analysis of this learning strategy to future work since our focus is on understanding generalization rather than learning dynamics.} in particular, we can construct labeled examples $(j_{t-1},z_t,j_t)$ used to train the parser $\tilde{g}$, and labeled examples $(x_t,x_{t+1})$ to train the modules $f_{j_t}$.
+Thus, we can use supervised learning to train the neural modules;\footnote{Neural modules are often trained with only partial supervision~\citep{andreas2016neural}; we leave an analysis of this strategy to future work since our focus is on understanding generalization rather than learning dynamics.} in particular, we can construct labeled examples $(j_{t-1},z_t,j_t)$ used to train the parser $\tilde{g}$, and labeled examples $(x_t,x_{t+1})$ to train the modules $f_{j_t}$.
 For simplicity, we assume we have a uniform lower bound $n$ on the number of training examples for the parser and for each module.
-Then, we have the following straightforward result: \begin{lemma} With probability at least $1-dk\delta$, for each $j\in[k]$, we have
+Then, we have the following straightforward result: \begin{lemma} Under Assumptions~\ref{assmp:bounded} \& \ref{assmp:convexity}, with probability at least $1-dk\delta$, for each $j\in[k]$,

 where $\hat{f}_j$ is the estimated module and $f_j^*$ is the ground truth module. \end{lemma} This result follows straightforwardly from Theorem~\ref{thm:identification} along with a union bound.
-In contrast, we do not assume the parsing model robustly generalizes, but only on distribution. \begin{lemma} With probability at least $1-\delta$, we have
+In contrast, we do not assume the parsing model robustly generalizes, but only on distribution.
+For the subsequent analysis, we can use any neural network models that satisfy the statement of Lemma~\ref{lem:modulebound}. \begin{lemma} Under Assumptions~\ref{assmp:bounded} \& \ref{assmp:convexity}, with probability at least $1-\delta$, we have

 where $R_n(\mathcal{G})$ is the Rademacher complexity of $\mathcal{G}$ (including its loss function), where $p(z,j)=T^{-1}\sum_{t=1}^T p_t(z,j)$, and where